Identifying thermal effects in neutron star merger remnants with model-agnostic waveform reconstructions and third-generation detectors: Results

-As stated in Section~\ref{sec:Numerical_set} using tabulated or hybrid EoS leads to slightly different initial neutron star configurations and, thus, to different values of the tidal deformability.
-This is why the vertical black lines displayed in Fig.~\ref{fig:lambdas}, corresponding to the values of $\Lambda$ reported in Table~\ref{table:Iparamenters}, are not the same for the two approaches for the EoS.
-This figure shows that the empirical fits of~\cite{Guerra:2023} can be also applied to simulations with tabulated EoS in most cases, as the variations in frequency are within one standard deviation of the mean of the correlation.
+As stated in Sec.~\ref{sec:Numerical_set}, using tabulated or hybrid EOSs leads to slightly different initial NS configurations and, thus, to different values of the tidal deformability.
+This is why the vertical black lines displayed in Fig.~\ref{fig:lambdas}, corresponding to the values of $\Lambda$ reported in Table~\ref{table:Iparamenters}, are not the same for the two approaches for the EOS.
+This figure shows that the empirical fits of~\cite{Guerra:2023} can be also applied to simulations with tabulated EOS in most cases, as the variations in frequency are within 2$\sigma$ from the mean of the correlation.
 In general, we find that the fit for the $f_{2,i}$ mode (red vertical lines) is closest to the ``true'' value from the simulation.
-We observe that the tidal deformability might be detected up to several tens of Mpc for all EoS (when computed from empirical fits built for hybrid models only).
+We observe that the tidal deformability might be detected up to several tens of Mpc for all EOSs (when computed from empirical fits built for hybrid models only).